 - 1. Electron microscopy images of photoresponsive nanomaterials.
-Carbon nanotubes (left) and gold nanorods (right). - 2.
-Schematic illustration of HDL and its engineering: The protein moiety, apoA-I, offers suitable sites for chemical modification, and can also be genetically fused with functional peptides and proteins.
+Carbon nanotubes (left) and gold nanorods (right). - (c) and goal halo certiser, it is an intervention of HDL and its engineering: The protein molety, apoA-I, offers suitable sites for chemical modification, and can also be genetically fused with functional peptides and proteins.
 The surface charge of the lipid bilayer is controllable by using anionic and cationic lipids, and functional molecules with a hydrophobic domain are membrane-anchored.
 A phospholipid nanodisc reveals various hydrodynamic diameters dependent on the amount of the drug incorporated.